eonil/swift-sbtl/README.md

 Copy-on-Write
 ------------------
-`SBTL` is fully copy-on-write and optimized for copy-persistent scenario.
+`SBTL` is fully copy-on-write ready, and optimized for copy-persistent scenario.